katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/08-NASA_EOS.md

 ```
 ***
 ## Retrieve Task Status
-This API call will list all of the requests associated with your user account, automatically sorted by date descending with the most recent requests listed first.
+This API call will list all of the requests associated with your user account, automatically sorted by date, with the most recent requests listed first.

 The AppEEARS API contains some helpful formatting resources.
 Below, limit the API response to 2 entries for the last 2 requests and set pretty to True to format the response as an organized JSON, making it easier to read.
 Additional information on AppEEARS API
 [retrieve task](https://lpdaacsvc.cr.usgs.gov/appeears/api/?language=R#retrieve-task), [pagination](https://lpdaacsvc.cr.usgs.gov/appeears/api/?language=R#pagination), and [formatting](https://lpdaacsvc.cr.usgs.gov/appeears/api/?language=R#formatting) can be found in the API documentation.